Academic Catalog: 2016–2017

 Graduates are qualified to take the national licensing exam to become a Registered Nurse and Certified Public Health Nurse.
 This licensure will qualify graduates to provide quality nursing care in hospitals, clinics, schools, public health agencies, and in other community nursing settings.
 Graduates have a solid foundation for graduate study in master’s and doctoral nursing programs which can prepare them for advanced nursing practice, education, administration, and research.

 Accreditation and Approval:

-Engaged learning through clinical experiences are provided in each semester of the Nursing major in a variety of rural and metropolitan settings.
+Community engaged learning through clinical experiences are provided in each semester of the nursing major in a variety of rural and metropolitan settings.
 Students must provide their own transportation to clinical experiences.
 Clinical experiences may occur on any shift or day of the week as negotiated by agencies and the program.
 A fee is assessed annually for program expenses.

 201 Pre-Health Professions: An Interdisciplinary Look at Health Issues (1 course) This course focuses on introduction to health professions; holistic, culturally sensitive, patient and family centered care; clinical prevention and population health; complementary and alternative modalities; inter-professional communication and collaboration; health care policy, finance, and resource management; quality and safety in health care; informatics, and professional values.
 There is an experiential, community engagement assignment for this course.
 This course is open to all students.
 Fall semester.

 202 Research and Ethics in the Health Sciences (1 course) This course focuses on identifying, critiquing, and creating research in the health sciences.
 Students will apply the steps of the research process in the health sciences.
 Students will also explore legal and ethical issues related to the health sciences.
 Application of learning through a group research activity is required.
 This course is open to all students.
 WRITI, Fall and Spring semester.